txiong000/Lambda-Treasure-Hunt/README.md

 `

+## Dash

+You may dash to cover many rooms in one direction quickly:

+`
+curl -X POST -H 'Authorization: Token 7a375b52bdc410eebbc878ed3e58b2e94a8cb607' -H "Content-Type: application/json" -d '{"direction":"n", "num_rooms":"5", "next_room_ids":"10,19,20,63,72"}' https://lambda-treasure-hunt.herokuapp.com/api/adv/dash/
+`

+Formatting is very important for these commands: next_room_ids must match every room in a straight line and num_rooms must be the exact count for the dash to work successfully.

 ## Mystery

 The island is constantly evolving and full of mysteries.
 As time passes and you explore the map, you will discover ancient clues and artifacts which will lead to greater power and riches.